JoeKun/freebsd-configuration/documentation/freebsd/freebsd-poudriere.md

 # poudriere jail -c -j my_poudriere-amd64-14-0 -v 14.0-RELEASE
 ```

-Clone a new ports tree for the current quarterly branch from FreeBSD's official ports tree: `2023Q4`.
+Clone a new ports tree for the current quarterly branch from FreeBSD’s official ports tree: `2023Q4`.

 ```console
 # poudriere ports -c -p 2023Q4 -B 2023Q4
 ```

-In addition to that, let's clone a `default` ports tree so we'll be able to easily set default options that will apply to all ports trees.
+In addition to that, let’s clone a `default` ports tree so we’ll be able to easily set default options that will apply to all ports trees.

 ```console
 # poudriere ports -c -B 2023Q4